rapiddweller/rapiddweller-benerator-ce/doc/extending_benerator.md

 * **ProductWrapper`<E>` generate(ProductWrapper`<E>` wrapper)**: Generates an instance of the generic type E and uses the wrapper provided by the caller to return it to the client.
 If the method is called in an inappropriate state ( created or closed), it throws an IllegalGeneratorStateException.
-If the generator is not available any more, the method returns null.
+If the generator is not available anymore, the method returns null.

 * **void reset()**: Resets the generator to the initial state.
 When called, the Generator is expected to act as if ' restarted'.
 After invocation the state has to be available.